mechawrench/wificom-lib/README.md

 ## Dependencies

 Runs on CircuitPython 8.x.
-Check the CHANGELOG for the exact version tested with each release.
+Check `sources.json` for the exact version tested with each release.

 ### Libraries